Democratic Movement (France): Centrist coalition with President Macron

 In the 2017 presidential election Bayour did not stand as candidate for the first time in 15 years, but endorsed Emmanuel Macron, who was elected by a landslide in second round over Marine Le Pen.
 Macron's strategy was to govern beyond the left–right divide, similarly to Bayrou's in 2007 and 2012, and bring about a political realignment.
 Consequently, in the following legislative election MoDem joined forces with Macron's La République En Marche!
 (LRM) — later Renaissance (RE) — and largely increased its seats in the National Assembly.
 Bayrou briefly served as minister of Justice in the first government under president Macron, before resigning as MoDem and its MEPs were accused of potentially fictitious employment practices within the European Parliament.
 However, MoDem continued to be an active part of the presidential majority and governments for the entire presidential term, as well as in the 2019 European Parliament election.

 Macron was then re-elected in the 2022 presidential election, again with MoDem's support.
 Ahead of the 2022 legislative election, MoDem joined the Ensemble coalition with other centrist parties, notably including RE, Horizons and UDI, but the coalition lost the majority it previously held in the National Assembly.
 MoDem was part of the coalition also in the 2024 European Parliament election (obtaining three seats, down from five in 2019) and the subsequent, snap 2024 legislative election (obtaining 33 seats, down from 48 in 2022), during which the centrist camp was further reduced in its parliamentary seats.
 After the enlargement of the government coalition to The Republicans, the centre-right successor of the UMP, with Michel Barnier's minority government and the latter's fall due to a vote of no-confidence, in December 2024 Macron appointed Bayrou as prime minister, at the head of another minority government which would last until September 2025.

-Ideology

-During the 2007 presidential election, Bayrou stressed three points: the public debt, the need for change and ouverture to the right/left political system, and the need of constitutional reforms in that direction.

 International affiliations

 In 2004, Bayrou launched the European Democratic Party (EDP) along with his Italian ally Francesco Rutelli, whose Democracy is Freedom – The Daisy party was later incorporated in the social-democratic Democratic Party (PD) and replaced by minor groups in the EDP, as the PD had joined the Party of European Socialists instead.
 In 2005, the EDP created, along with the New Democrat Coalition of the Democratic Party of the United States, the Alliance of Democrats, a worldwide network of centrist and social-liberal parties.

-In the European Parliament, MoDem has been part of the Alliance of Liberals and Democrats for Europe group and, since 2019, the larger Renew Europe.
-In the European Committee of the Regions, MoDem sits in the Renew Europe CoR group.
+In the European Parliament, MoDem is part of the Renew Europe Group.
+In the European Committee of the Regions, MoDem sits in the Renew Europe CoR group, with three full and one alternate members for the 2025-2030 mandate.
+Mayor of Saint-Omer, François Decoster is the President of the Group.